Setting Goals for Work: Planning Short- and Long-Term Career Goals

 You may have one specific long-term goal that is the pinnacle achievement you’re working toward.
 You can also have other long-term goals, as well, either relating to your progress toward your dream job or completely separate.

-Sonja Moffett, the dedicated career advisor for the criminal justice and public administration degree students at SNHU, believes in the power of patience when pursuing governmental employment opportunities.
-"Many of the students I work with want to obtain government jobs.
+Sonja Moffett, an early engagement partner at SNHU, believes in the power of patience when pursuing governmental employment opportunities.
+“Many of the students I work with want to obtain government jobs.
 These include city, county, state and federal careers, which have lengthy recruitment processes.
-I advise those interested in these types of careers to understand what is required of them and plan accordingly," she said.
-"Many agencies may require pre-requisite skill assessments, academies, additional certifications and licenses in addition to a degree.
-So advanced research and planning, coupled with realistic expectations of their hiring processes will help students set goals that are more attainable in due time."
+I advise those interested in these types of careers to understand what is required of them and plan accordingly,” she said.
+“Many agencies may require pre-requisite skill assessments, academies, additional certifications and licenses in addition to a degree.
+So advanced research and planning, coupled with realistic expectations of their hiring processes will help students set goals that are more attainable in due time.”

 Moffett sees a lot of students who have to plan important intermediary steps in order to get the job they really want.
 "Ask yourself what jobs you need to get in the interim," she said, emphasizing that you may need to invest your time in other roles early on.